Akinnadejubukky/Akinnadejubukky/README.md

 - 🔭 I’m currently working on my portifolio✔
 - 🌱 I’m currently learning Advanced React and Redux/GraphQL
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I Learn everyday and I make GOOGLE my bestfriend❤
+- 🤔 I Learn everyday and GOOGLE is my bestfriend❤
 - 💬 Ask me about Javascript and how to write good code👌
 - ⚡ Fun fact: I am a software engineer that loves good music🎶
 - 📫 How to reach me: